zief0002/statistical-thinking/MSU-materials/README.md

 First we'd like to thank the authors of the CATALST curriculum for sharing their work so freely.
 Their project is innovative and creative, and a great improvement on the typical stat intro which we have taught in the past.

-We  used the regular CATALST curriculum in Fall 2012, Spring and Summer 2013, adn found that it did not exactly meet our needs.
+We  used the regular CATALST curriculum in Fall 2012, Spring and Summer 2013, and found that it did not exactly meet our needs.
 The materials in this folder are  resources we have developed to provide a different version of the CATALST curriculum.

 In Fall 2013 we tested most of the materials in this folder, and are currently reusing them in 8 sections of size 35 students.